valancej/documentation/_basic/getting-started/set-environment-variables.md

 * include a table of contents
 {:toc}

-If you set environment variables, they will be available for the whole build.
-You can set your environment variables in two different ways:
+## Environment Variables On Codeship Basic

+For most applications, you will need to set environment variables to be passed in your project's build so that build steps, tests and deployments can all run successfully.

+On Codeship Basic, this can be done either through your project's *Project Settings* screen or through exporting environment variables during your setup or test commands.
+Additionally, we provide a set of pre-populated, global environment variables with information related to your build and the commit that triggered it.

 ## Environment Page on Project Settings

 On the ***Environment*** page of your project settings you can enter the variable name and values into the corresponding fields.

 ![Environment Settings page]({{ site.baseurl }}/images/continuous-integration/environment-variables.png)